 The Berkeley Heights Community Pool, was established in 1964 by a group of residents who wanted to provide a safe, fun, relaxing summer setting for the town to enjoy, the Berkeley Heights Community Pool has served families in Berkeley Heights and surrounding neighborhoods every summer since then.

-We are excited in 2020 to debut our brand new, state-of-the-art olympic-sized (50m x 25m) long course heated outdoor pool complete with a family-friendly slide and deep enough to accomodate two diving boards.
+Our brand new, state-of-the-art olympic-sized (50m x 25m) long course heated outdoor pool hosts members for leisure time, lap swim, summer camp, swim lessons, lifeguard training, water fitness, social events and competitive swim team training and meets.
+It is deep enough to accomodate two diving boards and will eventually include a family-friendly slide.
 We also have a kiddie pool for our youngest swimmers, conveniently located near a fenced in playground.
 In addition, The Berkeley Heights Community Pool at the YMCA is surrounded by beautiful grounds and landscaping.

 Our facility is staffed with lifeguards trained in the American Red Cross Lifeguarding program, as well as swim instructors that have been trained in the American Red Cross Water Safety Instruction program.